ah-ma-algs/ah-ma-algs/_posts/2023-10-05-Route-optimization-using-ortools.md

         from_node, to_node = manager.IndexToNode(from_idx), manager.IndexToNode(to_idx)
         return data['durations_matrix'][from_node][to_node] + data['service_times'][from_node]
 ```

-Checking ortools's [documentation](https://github.com/google/or-tools/blob/v9.4/ortools/constraint_solver/routing_index_manager.h#L92), IndexToNode is a function that returns **from_node** which is the node index corresponding to the location's index in our data mirroring **from_idx** which is its position in ortools's inner model of our problem  , That function referres to a C++ vector linking both values together.
+Checking ortools's [documentation](https://github.com/google/or-tools/blob/v9.4/ortools/constraint_solver/routing_index_manager.h#L92) IndexToNode is a function that returns **from_node** which is the node index corresponding to the location's index in our data mirroring **from_idx** which is its position in ortools's inner model of our problem ,That function referres to a C++ vector linking both values together.

 Next is the distances between locations, which is another accumulated cost when a vehicle is traversing locations.
 ```python
 def distance_callback(from_idx: int,
                       to_idx:   int) -> int:
         from_node, to_node = manager.IndexToNode(from_idx), manager.IndexToNode(to_idx)
         return data['distances_matrix'][from_node][to_node]
 ```
-We can also assume there is a value that gets accumulated across locations, let that be an item getting picked up, a number of visited locations, a sized item or even a multivariate.
+We can also assume that there is a value that gets accumulated across locations, let that be an item getting picked up, a number of visited locations, a sized item or even a multivariate.

 ```python
 def demand_callback(from_idx:   int) -> int: